Frequently Asked Questions

 A: We are located in Riverside (southern), California in the U.S.A.

 Q: What is your replacement or refund policy?

-Refunds or Returns will NOT be issued for NOT reading the item description PRIOR to purchase.
+Refunds or Returns will NOT be issued for dissatisfaction of picture quality, compatibility issues and NOT reading the item description PRIOR to purchase.
 The FIRST LINE of the item description states exactly what will be shipped.

 Q: What is your copyright policy?

 A: To the best of our research and knowledge the movies we sell are in the public domain.
 If you are the rights holder to a particular title on this site please notify us and we'll remove that title from this site.Q: What is Fullscreen vs Letterbox vs Widescreen, 16x9 (1.85:1), 2.35:1, 4x3 (1.33:1), aspect ratio etc...?

 A: This all refers to the aspect ration that the film was shot in.
 Older TV shows were almost all shot in 1.33:1 or 4x3 before widescreen TVs took over the marketplace in the mid 2000s.
 A similar aspect ratio was used for most films until the mid 50s when widescreen Panavision and Cinemascope started using 16x9 or 2.35:1 aspect ratios to shoot films.
 These wider shooting formats gave filmmakers a new and wider screen format in which to shoot their movies.
 Ben Hur was shot using an extremely wide 2.55:1 ratio.
 This allows much more to appear on film from a left to right vantage versus the squarish 1.37:1 ratio used for most films prior to the development of these widescreen formats.